 Interestingly, a separate researcher of the English Bowe has been arriving at the same kind of topographic explanation to explain the origin of English Bowe.

 Since no Bowes or variants are recorded as land owners in the Doomsday Book from 1085-6, these Bowes must have acquired their holdings later.
 Records show they are ancestors to the above-mentioned aristocratic Bowes of Streatlam Castle and Bowes-Lyon fame who took their name from Bowes village and parish.
-That line of Bowes may well be Norman while others have an earlier Viking origins.
+That line of Bowes may well be Norman while others may have earlier Viking origins.

 missing cite